davidmalcolm/gcc-python-plugin/docs/cpychecker.rst

       :alt: screenshot of the HTML report

-The HTML report is intended to be relatively self-contained, and thus easy to attached to bug tracking systems: it embeds its own CSS inline, and references the JavaScript it uses via URLs to the web.
+The HTML report is intended to be relatively self-contained, and thus easy to attach to bug tracking systems (it embeds its own CSS inline, and references the JavaScript it uses via URLs to the web).

 .. note:: The arrow graphics in the HTML form of the report are added by using the JSPlumb JavaScript library to generate HTML 5 <canvas> elements.
 You